Whey vs Casein Protein: Which is Better for You?

 - Not ideal for rapid recovery: Slow absorption is not optimal immediately after a workout.

-- Thicker texture: Some people find casein shakes to be thicker and harder to mix.
+- Thicker texture: Some people find casein shakes thicker and harder to mix.

-- Optimum Nutrition 100% Casein Protein: A high-quality casein protein that mixes well and has a great taste.
+- Optimum Nutrition 100% Casein Protein: High-quality casein protein that mixes well and tastes great.

 - Nutrex Casein-X: Offers an innovative approach to casein protein, providing long-lasting amino acid release.